Frequently Asked Questions

 Printing & Licensing

-I do license my images as a non-exclusive, perpetual, worldwide license to use the final delivered photographs for non-commercial, editorial, promotional, social media campaigns and archival purposes related to Wildlife and Nature Conservation.
+• I offer some of my photos with non-exclusive, lifetime licenses for worldwide use.
+These select photos can be used for non-commercial, editorial, promotional, social media, and archival purposes related to Wildlife and Nature Conservation.

 I retain all the copyright and all other intellectual property rights to all photographic and video content/ material.